JasonParentEAB/tutorial/README.md

     self.assertTemplateUsed(response, 'organizations/home.html')
 ```

 In this test, we are simulating a call to the home page and are confirming that we are rendering the expected template.
 When we run the unit tests, they fail.
 Remember that's a good thing!
 Now, let's write the minimum amount of code necessary to make this test pass.
 The first thing we need is a template.
-Create a templates/organizations directory in your organizations folder.
-Create a simple HTML file in the new directory and name it home.
+Create a *templates/organizations* directory in your organizations folder.
+Create a simple HTML file in the new directory and name it *home.html*.

 ```html
 <!-- organizations/templates/organizations/home.html -->